Factum Arte: The Wedding Feast at Cana

 In November 2007, Factum Arte's facsimile of The Wedding Feast at Cana (1563), by Paolo Veronese, was presented by the Cini Foundation in the original location of the painting, the Andrea Palladio's refectory for the Monastery of San Giorgio Maggiore, Venice.
 The original painting, commissioned in 1562, was plundered by the French Revolutionary Army of Napoleon in 1797 and sent to the Louvre Museum, where it hangs opposite the Mona Lisa.
 The facsimile was commissioned in 2006 by the Fondazione Giorgio Cini and, following an agreement with the Louvre, Factum Arte's technicians were allowed to scan the painting at night.
 Corriere della Sera called the facsimile a "turning point in art".

+Caravaggio

+In 2015, Factum Arte recreated the Nativity with Saint Francis and Saint Lawrence (1609) by Caravaggio for the Oratory of San Lorenzo in Palermo, from which the original painting had been stolen in October 1969 and remains missing.
+The theft, widely considered one of the most significant art crimes of the 20th century, left the altar empty for decades with only a photographic reproduction in its place.
+Using historical photographs, slides and glass-plate negatives – together with comparative study of Caravaggio's technique – the Factum Arte team reconstructed the composition and surface appearance of the lost painting at full scale.

+The facsimile was installed in December 2015, raising awareness of the altarpiece's disappearance and contributing to public discussion of the broader issues surrounding cultural loss and restitution.
+The project is cited as a significant example of the use of digital technologies for the rematerialisation of lost cultural heritage.